 Helping People Make Informed Decisions About Trees

-When proposing the construction of roads, buildings, landscape or additions near existing trees it is often necessary to have the project assessed by a qualified arborist.
+When proposing the construction of buildings, roads, landscape or other structural additions near existing trees; it is often essential to have the project guided by an experienced and qualified consulting arborist.

-Trees are assessed for size, health and condition and the proposed development project is assessed as to its impact on these existing trees (i.e. tree removal, root loss, etc...).
+The proposed development project is assessed as to its impact on these existing trees (i.e. tree preservation, tree removal, root loss mitigation, etc...).

-These arborist reports are often required by the governing body, such as the city or county, and as a condition of permit approval.
+These arborist reports and plans are often required by the governing body, such as the city or county, and as a condition of permit approval.

-To find out if your project requires an arborist assessment check the City or County tree ordinances where the proposed project is located (See ORDINANCES in the RESEARCH area of this website).
+To find out if your project requires an arborist assessment check the City or County tree ordinances where the proposed project is located.

 - Public appearances at meetings with planners, city councils and the public to answer questions about construction mitigation measures.